 My final post for 2016 seems like the ideal time to present my most recent finish, Ascension, North Cascades, a wintery, snow-filled composition.
-Rooted in abstraction, as all the pieces in my Sunlight & Snow series are, Ascension is also about simplified shapes and patterns.
+Rooted in abstraction, as are all the pieces in my Sunlight & Snow series, Ascension is also about simplified shapes and patterns.

 Ascension is a studio painting, yet the steps I follow are the same as those I outline in a previous post about plein air painting: “The Approach” – Four Essential Steps to Plein Air Painting.

 I often discover interesting compositions hidden in some small corner of a photo, sometimes years after I’ve taken the photo.
 Here, by extracting a small portion of the original photo, I create an entirely different and more interesting composition.
 When I take reference photos, I don’t try to establish my final composition through the camera’s viewfinder; that would lock in my compositional choice at the moment I press the shutter.
 Instead, I include more “real estate” than I would ever include in a single painting.
 This allows me to find more potential compositions from that one photo.

 Any painting I do that is based on a photo always involves some form of a digital study.
 There are two things I try to achieve in the digital study.
 First, I establish the composition by “cropping.”
 Because it’s so easy to crop a photo on the computer, I can try various compositions very quickly.
 Second, I apply filters in Photoshop that eliminate detail and simplify the shapes, which gives me an idea of how the image might look when painted.
 In this example, I used Photoshop’s “Watercolor” filter.